awesome-archive/techlead/README_EN.md

 In the process, we need to communicate with the stakeholders involved in the project, discuss with the developers... and finally compromise a framework that can barely meet the needs of all parties.
 We will also sort out the technical risks associated with the project from relevant discussions.

 **Interation 0**.
-Iteration 0 is the official start of the developer, the technical work we have to do.
+Iteration 0 is the official start of the other developers, the technical work we have to do.
 It contains the following:

  - PoC architecture verification.
-Verify that the architecture of the system is truly reliable and make some minor adjustments.
+Verify that the architecture of the system is truly reliable and make some minor adjustments
  - Build CI/CD
- - Write a model demo code.
-Write sample code in conjunction with business functions in a way that conforms to the system architecture style and pattern, as a reference for others.
+ - Write some pattern code.
+Write sample code in business functions in a way that conforms to the system architecture style and pattern, princinples, as a reference for others.

 In addition, during the technical preparation period, we also need to: